undergrad-partner-school

 Student Organizations

-The student organization with the highest level of popularity is Recycling Club, followed by Gay-Straight Alliance and Students in Free Enterprise (SIFE).
+The student organization that attracts the greatest number of students is Recycling Club, followed by Gay-Straight Alliance and Students in Free Enterprise (SIFE).
 Other popular organizations among the students at Front Range Community College are Student Colorado Registry of Interpreters for the Deaf and Student Government Association.

 For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, Front Range Community College publishes its own newspaper.
+You have a talent for media and communication?
+Front Range Community College publishes its own newspaper.

 Student Services

-There are 24-hour emergency phone and alarm devices.
-There is a security patrol that operates around the clock.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There is a round-the-clock security patrol.
 The after-hours transportation/escort service is available.

 In addition, other services like Veteran's Affairs are available to the students of Front Range Community College.

-All in all, campus life at Front Range Community College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Front Range Community College is rich and vibrant and provides everything most students need.

 Career Services